10 Limited-Time Offer Examples + Templates to Help You Craft Yours

 Note how the wording of these messages implies that the product is in demand, and you have to be quick if you want to get it.

-SMS marketing is quite efficient for promoting flash sales because customers tend to have a faster reaction to SMS than to emails.
-Its average open rate and click-through rate also tend to be higher.
-That said, a flash sale calls for an email newsletter, too.
+That said, a flash sale calls for a dedicated newsletter, too.
 If you’re looking for inspiration, we have a detailed guide to crafting flash sale emails.
 Alternatively, you can get started with one of the email templates below.

 5. Seasonal clearance